fatimahmirza/INM705project/README.md

 -    print("=> Saving checkpoint")
   -  torch.save(state, filename) :  To save checkpoints.
 -  checkpoint_mAP 0.0 means save model at every epoch.
 - checkpoint_mAP above 0.0 means model will only be saved when this threshold is met.
+## Metrices
+- For a total of 86 epochs baseline model is trained on a train set using Adam optimizer with the learning rate of 2e-5, batch size of 64 and achieving highest map of 91.16% at 80th epoch, which is our highest performing checkpoint of the baseline model.
+- For a total of 68 epochs, the improved model is trained on a train set using Adam optimizer with the learning rate of 1e-3, batch size of 64 and achieving the highest map of 93.91% ~ 94% at 68th epoch, which is our highest performing checkpoint of the improved model.
+- The training graphs give a quantitative demonstration of the ResNet50 model's better exhibition over the standard YOLOv1 model.